pajtai/grasshopper-express/README.md

 ## Roadmap

-What for plugin/index.js if it returns a promise.
+Should see what grexpo loaded in console and create an discovery endpoint What for plugin/index.js if it returns a promise.
 Make plugins.json optionally come from a db
 Include ways to use sass and jade with Polymer.
 Include ways to use jade on server side.
 Include migrations.

+SEO tags out of the box (OG, ....)
+TagManager
+Sitemap